 So rather than only create reports that show where there is disruption or that measure overall plan status, why not also generate reports such as “what’s scheduled to start this month?” or “what’s been achieved so far this year?”.
 Use those reports to build excitement or give kudos to teams that are performing well.
 That’s exactly how we use organizational performance reporting internally at Envisio.

-OK, so I know what you’re thinking.
-That all sounds great.
-But what does an effective performance reporting framework actually look like?
+So what does an effective performance reporting framework actually look like?